 (12) "Community mental health and intellectual disability facility" means a facility which provides comprehensive services and continuity of care as emergency, outpatient, partial hospitalization, inpatient or consultation and education for individuals with mental illness, intellectual disability;

-(13) “Diagnostic imaging” means the use of radiology, ultrasound, mammography;
+(13) "Diagnostic imaging" means the use of radiology, ultrasound, and mammography;